chhaylatte/Reactive/README.md

 # Reactive

-A small Swift Package for using "reactive style" without using a functional reactive programming framework.
+A small Swift Package for using declarative style without using a functional reactive programming framework.

 ## What
 The generic object `Reactive` implements an observer system to notify listeners of initial and updated values.
 There is no stream of data, just single update propagation.  `Reactive` is also a property wrapper.